boygirl/scatter/README.md

 #Scatter

 d3 scatter plot react component.
-This stand-alone demo was built using code from (colin Megill)[https://github.com/colinmegill]
+This stand-alone demo was built using code from [Colin Megill](https://github.com/colinmegill)

 ## Run the demo
 ```